 The Federal Executive Board of Minnesota is managed by the Assistant Director.
 The AD relies heavily on fellows to help with different projects and programs on a daily basis.
 If you are interested in working in government, want to know more about how it functions, and really appreciate how intricately it operates, then this is great place to start.
 You will get great opportunities to network with high ranking government officials from different agencies.
 You will also acquire skills that will be valuable in your search for post-fellowship employment.

 - Represent the FEB at trainings and events.

 - Represent the FEB through answering customer requests by phone and email.

 - Attend and facilitate meetings of FEB councils and taskforces.

 - Maintenance of the FEB Website and other IT upkeep.

 - Coordinate inter-agency initiatives, such as Closed POD planning.

-- Plan venues for FEB trainings.
+- Plan venues and speakers for FEB trainings.

 - Write the Annual Report at the end of the fiscal year.